kevinl03/kevinl03/README.md

  🔒 Passionate about cryptography in the field of theoretical computing 🔒

- ⚽ Soccer and Skiing are my favourite sports, been doing it since age of 4 ⚽
+ ⚽ Soccer and Skiing are my favourite sports.
+Started when I was 4 years old ⚽
 ```